Uniform sets with few progressions via colorings: Introduction

 Ruzsa \cite{BHK05} constructed Fourier-uniform sets with density $\alpha$ and 5-AP density $\alpha^{c\log(1/\alpha)}$.
 The above result is stronger, even for $k=5$, since the provided sets are $U^{k-2}$-uniform.

 For even $k\geq 4$, a \emph{symmetrically colored $k$-AP} is some $n, n+d, \cdots, n+(k-1)d$ with $d \ne 0$ and where $n + (i-1)d$ and $n + (k-i)d$ have the same color for all $i = 1, \dots, k/2$.

-\begin{conjecture}[Avoiding symmetrically colored 4-APs] Let $k \ge 4$ be even.
+\begin{conjecture}[Avoiding symmetrically colored $k$-APs] Let $k \ge 4$ be even.
 For all $N$, there exists an $N^{o(1)}$-coloring of $[N]$ avoiding symmetrically colored $k$-APs. \end{conjecture}

-Choosing the coloring uniformly at random, an application of the Lov\'asz local lemma implies that there is an $O(N^{2/k})$-coloring of $[N]$ avoids symmetrically colored $k$-APs.
-On the other hand, any such coloring must also avoid monochromatic $k$-APs and thus must use at least $\Omega((\log \log N)^{c_k})$ colors, by Gowers' bound on Van der Waerden's theorem \cite{Gow01}.
+Choosing the coloring uniformly at random, an application of the Lov\'asz local lemma implies that there is an $O(N^{2/k})$-coloring of $[N]$ avoiding symmetrically colored $k$-APs.
+On the other hand, any such coloring must also avoid monochromatic $k$-APs and thus must use at least $\Omega(\exp((\log \log N)^{c_k}))$ colors, by Leng--Sah--Sawhney's bound on van der Waerden's theorem \cite{LSS24}.
 These are the best bounds that we know of for general $k$.

 Also note that the $k=4$ case (i.e., \cref{conj:sc4ap}) implies \cref{conj:sckap} for all $k$, since each symmetrically colored $k$-AP contains a symmetrically colored $4$-AP.

 \begin{theorem}[Even $k$] \cref{conj:sckap} for each even $k \ge 4$ implies \cref{conj:unifkap} for the same $k$. \end{theorem}